The asymptotic charges of Curtright dual graviton and Curtright extensions of BMS algebra: Asymptotic charges

 where $a(D,p):=\frac{D-2(p+1)+2}{2}$, $b(D,p):=\frac{D-(2(p+1)+2)}{2}$ and $\#_1,\#_2$ are two constants which depends critically form the coefficients in the lagrangian. \paragraph{Asymptotic charges for general mixed symmetry tensor fields.} The asymptotic charges of a general mixed symmetry tensor gauge field with $N$-families of indices that carry the irreducible representation $(p_1,...,p_N)$ could be computed following the same footsteps.
 A tensor field of this type will be denoted by

 meaning

+This field coincides with our $\phi_{[\alpha \beta],\nu}$ when $N=2$ and $p_1=2$, $p_2=1$.
+Since in general we have more than 2 divergences and 1 trace here we use the notation $\mathrm{div}_i \phi$ for the divergence on the column $i$ and $\mathrm{tr}_{(i,j)} \phi$ for the trace between the columns $i$ and $j$.
 Besides antisymmetry in each column, Young irreducibility has to be imposed: for each $i=1,\dots,N-1$ and for any choice of one index $j$ taken from the $(i+1)$-th column, the total antisymmetrization over the whole $i$-th column together with $j$ vanishes

 Here $A^{(i+1)} \setminus j$ denotes the $(i+1)$-th family with the index $j$ removed and the antisymmetrization bracket in runs over $p_i+1$ indices (the whole $i$-th family plus $j$).\\ The key point is that we can expresses divergences $\mathrm{div}_{i+1}\phi$ on column $(i+1)$ as linear combinations of divergences $\mathrm{div}_{i}\phi$ on column $i$.
 Iterating from the rightmost column to the left, one obtains a chain of reductions